Jude Law debuts portrayal of Vladimir Putin in 'The Wizard of the Kremlin' at Venice Film Festival

 “The Wizard of the Kremlin” is sure to provoke conversations as Russia’s three-year war in Ukraine continues.
 Efforts to stop the fighting with a ceasefire and end Europe’s biggest conflict since World War II through a comprehensive peace settlement have made no progress despite intense diplomatic maneuvering.

+The book was written before Russia's full scale invasion of Ukraine, but da Empoli said that even if it's about an earlier period, it was “right.”

+“It's still relevant today, three years later, under different circumstances,” da Empoli said.

 The film marks the English language debut for the French filmmaker best known for films like “Clouds of Sils Maria” and “Personal Shopper,” as well as the miniseries “Carlos.”
-Alicia Vikander, who he directed in “Irma Vep,” also co-stars in “The Wizard of the Kremlin.”
+Alicia Vikander, who he directed in “Irma Vep,” also co-stars in “The Wizard of the Kremlin" as Vadim Baranov's on-again-off-again girlfriend.
+Her character, the filmmaker said, was supposed to embody “freedom.”

+“This is a story about a lot of men talking in rooms,” Vikander said.
+“But Olivier told me that we need a world that shows the women who inhabit it also.
+A female counterpart but a very moral one as well.”

 Production took place in Latvia as they couldn’t film in Russia.